-- Tutors provide assistance, but they will not edit a manuscript or write text for you.
-Instead, their goal is to teach you to do these things for yourself, so you can become a better, more confident writer, developing your own process for drafting and revising.
+- Tutors provide assistance but will not edit a manuscript or write text for you.
+Instead, their goal is to teach you to do these things for yourself, so you can become a better, more confident writer, developing your process for drafting and revising.

 - Located in Bristol Hall 115, in the Academic Center for Excellence (ACE).

 - The OWL allows you to upload a paper for feedback from a tutor